Kaabo Skywalker 10S+

 Because the test is rigorous, it should be considered a conservative assessment of the minimum range you will get — most riders will get more.

-The Skywalker had a remarkable 15 mph (24 kmh) braking distance of 9.3 feet (2.8 m).
+The Skywalker had a remarkable 15 mph braking distance of 9.3 feet.
 This is among the best we’ve tested.
 Simply put, the stopping power is excellent.

 The Kaabo has dual mechanical disc brakes with Zoom-branded calipers.
-The rear has an oversized 152 mm ventilated disc, and the front features a 120 mm disc.
+The rear has an oversized 6 inch ventilated disc, and the front features a 5 inch disc.

 The brakes are great all-around.
 They are easily adjustable, and the only noticeable negative was that the calipers were a little squeaky — particularly under strong braking.

-Ride quality is outstanding thanks to the front and rear suspension and massive 10-inch pneumatic tires.
+Ride quality is less than perfect but the front and rear suspension and massive 10.0-inch pneumatic tires do their best.

 The front suspension has dual springs that are quite stiff.
 The rear has dual air shocks.
 Overall the suspension is well-balanced and has a medium level of stiffness.